dotnet/project-system/docs/design-time-builds.md

 - IntelliSense shows incomplete and/or incorrect results
 - A normal build succeeds inside and outside of Visual Studio, yet the Error List continues to show build errors

-### Determining why a design-time build is failing
+### Determining why the design-time build is failing

 You can force Visual Studio to show the results of a design-time build using the following instructions: